cajacko/writing/writing/shady-business.md

 As the door glides open a young man in a fantastic black suite enters.
 His stare moves around the room, glancing upon the awkwardly shaped tall pot plant in the corner, taking in the individual sections of the large blinds across the window and finalises on the man at the desk.
 "Tarquin, Tarquin Hemsworth at your service" he says, holding out his perfectly manicured hand.

 "Ah yes, the new potential recruit.
 How exciting!
 You may call me Hollingswood.
 Please, do sit."
 Hollingswood gestures to the plump rouge armchair on the other side of the desk.
 As Tarquin sits Hollingswood continues "I'm so glad you stumbled across our little advertisement.
-You have no idea how hard it is to recruit someone here at Shady Business Corp".
+You have no idea how hard it is to recruit someone here at..." he pauses, gives a side long look and winks "...Shady Business Corp".

-"Yes well, I came across your ad whilst escaping....
-And when I saw that you were looking for a talented international spy, with key skills in espionage, physical combat and disguises..."
+"Yes well, I came across your ad whilst infiltrating a gang of Neo Nazis in Papua New Guinea.
+Dressed as a Rocky from the Rocky Horror Picture Show I managed to procure their last Hitler DNA sample and speed away in my DB5.
+That's when I noticed your billboard along the the Okuk Highway.
+As I read that you were looking for a talented international spy, with key skills in espionage, physical combat and disguises, I thought to myself, Tarquin...
+Your next adventure awaits"

+"Yes yes, very good, very impressive.
+Now I have to warn you that we do currently have three other interested applicants for the role here at...
+Shady Business Corp.
+Miranda here..."
+Hollingswood gestures towards the pot plant "...has been expertly providing shade as a Guatemalan Parlour Palm".
+A cheeky fern starts waving enthusiastically.
+"How would you say your skills help provide shade in a similar manner?"

+"Oh!"
+NOTE: Straight man it